 - Intake Plenty of Food and Fluids: Try to eat plenty of food that is rich on carbohydrates and proteins while on a trek.
 While the carbohydrates will provide energy, the protein will increase your metabolic rate to produce more heat and keep you warm.
 Also do not forget to drink plenty of fluids to keep you hydrated.
 Lack of hydration can also cause the onset of Hypothermia.

 Always remember that you must have fun in your high altitude treks, and that’s why you must take precautions for avoiding things like hypothermia beforehand.
-So don’t control your adrenaline rush and go for the high altitude hiking that you always wanted to go in this summer.
+So don’t control your adrenaline rush and go for the high altitude hiking and trekking that you always wanted to go in this summer.